bowiegyllenhaal/bowiegyllenhaal/README.md

 *he / him*

 I really like Jake Gyllenhaal im literally him.
-I like donnie darko, brokeback mountain, Southpaw, Love & Other Drugs, Road House, Highway, Bubble Boy, The Day After Tomorrow, October Sky, basically any movie with Jake Gyllenhaal.
+I like **donnie darko**, **brokeback mountain**, Southpaw, Love & Other Drugs, Road House, Highway, **Bubble Boy**, The Day After Tomorrow, October Sky, basically any movie with Jake Gyllenhaal.

 Feel free to interact with me, I'm mostly **W2I** so keep that in mind.